jessicagertig/the-genuine-article-api/Notes.md

 # Project Notes/Journal #

+**TO DO:**
+ - arrange models back to separate anything related to colors to colors folder & anything related to materials to materials folder
+ - implement middleware checking to be sure neither the collection_item_url nor collection_item_id is a duplicate
+ - ensure all editing methods are appropriate - item info, colors, and materials should be able to be edited separately
+ - create delete item method (will need to be transactional)
+ - format all existing code to current prettier settings in one commit

 ## Motivation ##

 The initial motivation for this project is a personal interest in history, social history, and in historical clothing.